citp/privacy-policy-historical/c/cr/cre/creditonebank.com.md

-> *The following text is extracted and transformed from the creditonebank.com privacy policy that was archived on 2007-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071202033459id_/http%3A//www.creditonebank.com/SiteInfoPrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the creditonebank.com privacy policy that was archived on 2008-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080509085757id_/http%3A//www.creditonebank.com/SiteInfoPrivacyPolicy.aspx) for the most accurate reproduction.*

-# Credit One Bank | Privacy Policy
+# Credit One Bank - Updated Privacy Policy

 (Effective July 2007)